360Β° Campus Tour Explore SOACET 360 Degree Campus View

 Aircraft Maintenance Engineer (AME) in DGCA Modules

 The Aircraft Maintenance Engineer subject designs include all the subjects in such a manner that covers the complete technical knowledge of aircraft safety, maintenance and certification to the learners.
 In AME syllabus, aircraft systems, airframes, engines and avionics and DGCA regulations are included.
-The aircraft maintenance engineering syllabus and airofficer training syllabus provides a good mix of theory, practical training and industry exposure.
+The aircraft maintenance engineering syllabus and AME syllabus provides a good mix of theory, practical training and industry exposure.

 Module CodeModule Name